DannyField/portfolio/css/Readme.txt

 hover.css
 Looks after the hover effect on the page - such as contact, nav bar top - mostly making it go from light brown to red brown

+boxlight.css
+Looks after the image in the 'about me' section